Review - Disruptive Hard Boot - from Key Equipment

 With only a few weeks of use, all be it in differing conditions, and taking into account its a new to market product, the Key Equipment Disruptive is a great step forwards into the hard boot world, it was super solid on the way up and loose and easy on the way down, which ticks the boxes of why I wanted to switch to a hard boot set up.
 There may well be improvements in the pipe line, but I for one am more than happy with my purchase and, blisters aside, I did love riding in the Disruptive even if I did slip straight back into my Van’s for a late season family holiday.
 I think I’ll only be in the hard boots when touring as for up and down the Disruptive is king, but for down hill only softs still get my vote.

-If you’re considering the Phantom Slipper HD then take a look at Andy’s review here and for all things hard boot see our list of options here including bindings and risers.
+If you’re considering the Phantom Slipper HD then take a look at Andy’s review here (but you best be quick as they’ve stopped production as of Sep 2024) and for all things hard boot see our list of options here including bindings and risers.

 Words - Pete Coombs